flybywiresim/docs/docs/start/support.md

 Microsoft Flight Simulator 2020 is still a rather young flight simulator and many issues still need to be addressed.

-The FlyByWire A32NX tries to address many of these issues but is also likely to have issues and bugs now and then.
+The FlyByWire A32NX tries to address many of these issues but it is of course also likely to have issues and bugs itself now and then.

-This guide shall help you how to find issues which are already reported and know, workarounds an solutions and how to get additional support via our various support channels.
+This guide shall help you how to identify and solve these issues by guiding you through a systematic troubleshooting process.
 These are several sources of information you can check if you experience an issue with the FBW A32NX mod.
-We will describe each of them in more detail below but start with a list you can check in order when you face an issue:
+We will describe each of them in more detail below.

-## Research Known Issues
+## 1. Learn how to fly an A32NX

+!!! warning "IMPORTANT"

+The FBW A32NX aims to become a realistic simulation of a real Airbus A320neo.
+Accordingly as with real pilots some reading and learning is required to gain the knowledge to competently fly this aircraft even in a simulator.
+Our support channels are not meant to and cannot replace this learning process for you.

+A good place to start learning to fly and operate the FlyByWire A32NX is our [Beginner Guide](../beginner-guide/overview.md).

+Further help can be found on our [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire) in the channel #aviation-chat.

+Please make sure you have acquired the knowledge to distinguish a software issue within the A32NX from lack of knowledge on your part.
+You will help keep our support channel effective for other users reporting actual issues.

+## 2. Troubleshoot

-1. Please try and remove all other mods/liveries from the community folder and perform a clean reinstall of the A32NX with the [FlyByWire Installer](https://api.flybywiresim.com/installer).
+Please try and remove all other mods/liveries from the community folder and perform a clean reinstall of the A32NX with the [FlyByWire Installer](https://api.flybywiresim.com/installer).
+Then start the simulator and check if the problem is still present.
 This will help rule out mod conflicts.

-    - **Please really do this as >90% of all issues are related with conflicts between mods and liveries, etc.** Unfortunately Microsoft Flight Simulator 2020 is very sensible to bad mods.
+!!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately Microsoft Flight Simulator 2020 is very sensible to bad mods and liveries."

+##  3. Research Known Issues

-2. Read the [Reported Issues](support.md) section - most reported issues are already on this list.
+Read the [Reported Issues](support.md) section - most issues users encounter are already on this list.

-3. If you have a github account please also see [Issues](https://github.com/flybywiresim/a32nx/issues) there.
-Please use the search for your particular issue.
+If you have a github account please also see [Issues](https://github.com/flybywiresim/a32nx/issues) there.
+Please also use the search for your particular issue.

+Join our Discord server [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire) and search in the #support channel for similar issue user have reported.

+!!! warning "Please do a search before you post any questions or report any issues."

-## Report Issue on Discord
+## 4. Report Issue on Discord

-If you can't solve or find your issue with the above steps, you can use our discord #support channel to get further support.
+If you can't solve or find your issue with the above steps, you can use our discord #support channel to get further help.

 Please prepare the following before reporting any issues: